Remington Model 95: In popular culture

-Remington derringers often played critical roles in the exploits of James T. West, fictional Secret Service agent, in the American television series The Wild Wild West (1965 - 1969).
-West carried up to three derringers: one as a concealed carry backup gun to his holstered and openly carried full sized revolver.
+Remington derringers often played critical roles in the exploits of James T. West, a fictional Secret Service agent, in the American television series The Wild Wild West (1965 - 1969).
+West carried up to three derringers: one as a concealed carry backup gun to his holstered and openly carried full-sized revolver.
 This derringer was carried either in a vest pocket or an inside pocket of his jacket.
-Another derringer was carried as a sleeve gun under his right shirt sleeve, and the third was broken into two parts with the barrel-chamber assembly hidden in the hollowed out heel of one boot and the frame hidden in the heel of the other.
+Another derringer was carried as a sleeve gun under his right shirt sleeve, and the third was broken into two parts with the barrel-chamber assembly hidden in the hollowed-out heel of one boot and the frame hidden in the heel of the other.

 In "Judgment in Heaven" (S01E15; 1965 Dec.
-22) of The Big Valley, Jarrod Barkley gives Heath a nickel plated pearl gripped Double Derringer as a Christmas present.
+22) of The Big Valley, Jarrod Barkley gives Heath a nickel-plated pearl-gripped Double Derringer as a Christmas present.

 Paladin, of Have Gun, Will Travel (1957 - 1963), kept a Remington Double Derringer behind his gunbelt's buckle.

 J.B.
 Books, portrayed by John Wayne, uses a Double Derringer hidden in his wallet to shoot a robber who tries to stick him up at the beginning of the 1976 film The Shootist.

 Colonel Douglas Mortimer, played by Lee Van Cleef in For A Few Dollars More (1965), shot and killed Juan Wild aka "The Hunchback" (played by Klaus Kinski) with a Remington Model 1866 during a one-on-one standoff.

-In the Simpsons episode "Simpsons Tall Tales" the characters Bart and Nelson are portrayed as Tom Sawyer and Huckleberry Finn.
+In The Simpsons episode "Simpsons Tall Tales", the characters Bart and Nelson are portrayed as Tom Sawyer and Huckleberry Finn.
 The two start a barroom brawl on a Mississippi river gambling boat, in which the bar patrons fire comically weak Derringer pistols.
 The bullets all bounce off glass bottles, glass beer mugs, glass windows and their intended victims and they escape unharmed.

-In the Team Fortress 2 promotional short "Expiration date" the character Ms. Pauling is seen holding a Remington Model 95 styled Derringer.
+In the Team Fortress 2 promotional short "Expiration Date", the character Ms. Pauling is seen holding a Remington Model 95-styled Derringer.
 It is also of note that the pistol seen during the animated short was originally developed to be used by the Spy class.

 The Changeling, a character in the game Pathologic, uses a Remington Double Derringer as her signature weapon.